KonVas/Audio-programming/AP-Classes/Week03/MakingSound-Week03.md

 separate each command, if the semicolon is missing then the code will be executed as one line, this is the most common syntax error for beginners and not.

-In SC every time you execute some code it will run as a command and you will see the result of the command in real time.
-That is to say that SC is a real time environment making ideal to improvise and manipulate code on the fly.
-More about this later.
-Right now we need to make sure we know how to execute code and make some sense when looking at the post window.

 ```` js
 //execute these lines below separately